-3 Return to www.go4schools.com where you should now be able to log in using your email address together with the password which you have just retrieved from your email account.
+Return to www.go4schools.com where you should now be able to log in using your email address together with the password which you have just retrieved from your email account.

-Welcome age for Parents and Guardians.
-If you have been provided with access by your child's occess their reports and to see their attainment, attendance and, for many schools, Email address: Password: Remember my email address Log in
+Welcome Welcome to the GO 4 Schools login page for Parents and Guardians.
+If you have been provided with access by your child's school you can use GO 4 Schools to access their reports and to see their attainment, attendance and, for many schools, their behaviour records too.
+Email address: Password: Remember my email address Log in